painting a room

 Paint Cleanup Tips

-Congratulations, you have completed the project while following the 22 tips above.
-However, for some reason, you’re still left with plenty of mess to clear up!
+Congratulations, you’ve completed the project while following the 22 tips above!
+However, for some reason, you still have plenty of mess to clear up.

 Remember, a mess is unavoidable and happens to the best of us, no matter how careful you are.
-Just follow the steps below to clean up:
+Follow the steps below to clean up:

-23. Save Your Carpet from Large Paint Spills by Fast Blotting
+23. Save Your Carpet from Large Spills by Fast Blotting

 fast blotting

-After a nasty spill, lots of water and speed are critical for complete stain removal.
-This is especially true for latex paint which dries super fast.
+After a nasty spill, lots of water and speed are critical for complete stain removal, especially for latex paint, which dries fast.

-Follow these essential steps to avoid permanent stains on your carpet:
+Follow these steps to avoid permanent stains on your carpet:

 1. Immediately pick up as much of the spill as possible using a putty knife or whatever is nearby.
-Don’t attempt to wipe up the spill; you will push the paint deeper into the carpet.
+Don’t attempt to wipe up the spill; you’ll only push the paint deeper into the carpet.

 3. Use the wet rag to blot the spill and continue blotting until you run out of clean water.